ProSensory/Alex_Game_Libs/README.md

 2. Designed Naming schemes for Namespaces, Classes, and Structs.
 (12/12/2019)
 3. Made contracts for Vector Structs.
 (12/12/2019)
 4. Made contracts for GameObject Classes.
 (12/12/2019)
-5. Implemented Vector Structs for Linear Algebra Operations.
+5. Implemented contracts for Vector Structs for Linear Algebra Operations.
 (12/12/2019)
-6. Implemented GameObject Class for Video Game Engine Logic.
+6. Implemented contract for GameObject Class for Video Game Engine Logic.
 (12/12/2019)
 8. Created GITHUB and started submition process (12/12/2019)
 7. Updated README on GITHUB (12/12/2019)